-CATEGORY R RISKS AND OPPORTUNITIES INCLUDED EXPLANATION Policy and regulations Government-imposed carbon fees on businesses (V) After consideration by the TCFD Task Force, these two risks have been combined into one risk, Folicy and regulations Renewable energy regulations "Renewable Energy Regulations and Carbon Fees".
-TRANSITION RISK Market Changes in customer behavior ⊗ RIJR Investment in new technologies & Transition to low-carbon technology and its investment is the responsibility of the suppliers.
-Technology Transition to low-carbon technology The Company is an order-based IC design service provider, and all wafer products are outsourced for production; therefore, the manufacturing costs are passed on to customers.
-Immediate Tropical cyclones (Typhoons) & $igotimes{i}$ The risk of typhoons, floods, or droughts affecting the physical operating facilities of the Company is low, and the cost of such risks can be transferred through insurance.
-PHYSICAL Water scarcity The Company outsources production to tsmc, which conducts its own assessment of drought/ RISK Long-term Water resource pressure 8 flood risks in manufacturing facilities and develops and implements risk mitigation measures.
+CATEGORY RISKS AND OPPORTUNITIES INCLUDED EXPLANATION Policy and regulations Government-imposed carbon fees on businesses Renewable energy regulations \bigotimes • After consideration by the TCFD Task Force, these two risks have been combined into one risk, "Renewable Energy Regulations and Carbon Fees".
+TRANSITION RISK Market Changes in customer behavior \bigotimes KIJK Investment in new technologies 0 • Transition to low-carbon technology and its investment is the responsibility of the suppliers.
+Technology Transition to low-carbon technology \otimes • The Company is an order-based IC design service provider, and all wafer products are outsourced for production; therefore, the manufacturing costs are passed on to customers.
+Immediate Tropical cyclones (Typhoons) Ø • The risk of typhoons, floods, or droughts affecting the physical operating facilities of the Company is PHYSICAL Water scarcity low, and the cost of such risks can be transferred through insurance.
+The Company outsources production to tsmc, which conducts its own assessment of drought/flood risks RISK Long-term Water resource pressure 8 in manufacturing facilities and develops and implements risk mitigation measures.
 For example, tsmc has established a comprehensive water monitoring mechanism and emergency response procedures, and tsmc conducts regular drills.
-Energy sources Utilizing low-carbon energy 0 CLIMATE OPPORTUNITY Resource efficiency Using energy-saving equipment Ø OTT ORTONITI Products/ services Developing and/or increasing low-carbon products and services & The Company provides contracted design and manufacturing services; we do not have our own product line.
+Energy sources Utilizing low-carbon energy \bigotimes CLIMATE OPPORTUNITY Resource efficiency Using energy-saving equipment \bigotimes OFFORIUNIII Products/ services/market Developing and/or increasing low-carbon products and services/or venturing into new markets 8 The Company provides contracted design and manufacturing services; we do not have our own product line.

 Subsequently, we will carry out financial impact simulations through scenario analysis and carbon pricing models.
 Based on this, we will formulate response strategies and short, medium, and long-term goals.
-The Net Zero Committee will re-identify significant climate risks and opportunities every 3 years as a general practice.
-However, if there are indications or information suggesting potential changes in the originally identified significant climate risks and opportunities, the Net Zero Committee may call upon the TCFD Task Force to carry out the identification process as needed.
+The Net-Zero Committee will re-identify significant climate risks and opportunities every 3 years as a general practice.
+However, if there are indications or information suggesting potential changes in the originally identified significant climate risks and opportunities, the Net-Zero Committee may call upon the TCFD Task Force to carry out the identification process as needed.